Just show me the code

 • The /publish-message endpoint queues a message into a Rabbit queue named “sample”.

-• App2.RabbitConsumer.Console is a NET 7 console application.
+• App2.RabbitConsumer.Console is a .NET 8 Console application.

-• App3.WebApi is a NET 7 Web API with 2 endpoints
+• App3.WebApi is a .NET 8 Minimal API with 2 endpoints

 • The /dummy endpoint returns a fixed “Ok” response.

-• The /sql-to-event endpoint receives a message via HTTP POST, stores it in a MSSQL Server and afterwards publishes the message as an event into a RabbitMq queue named “sample_2”.
+• The /sql-to-event endpoint receives a message via HTTP POST, stores it in a MSSQL Server, and afterwards publishes the message as an event into a RabbitMq queue named “sample_2”.

-• App4.RabbitConsumer.HostedService is a NET 7 Worker Service.
+• App4.RabbitConsumer.HostedService is a .NET 8 Worker Service.

-Those apps are not currently utilizing OpenTelemetry.
+These applications are not currently utilizing OpenTelemetry.
 Therefore, in the following sections, we will provide a step-by-step guide on how to set up and use the OpenTelemetry client.

 OpenTelemetry .NET Client